warthog618/modem/README.md

 Handlers for asynchronous indications from the modem, such as received SMSs, can be registered with the driver.

-The [gsm](gsm) package adds higher level SendSMS and SendSMSPDU methods to the AT driver, that allows for sending SMSs without any knowledge of the underlying AT commands.
+The [gsm](gsm) package wraps the AT driver to add higher level functions to send and receive SMS messages, including long messages split into multiple parts, without any knowledge of the underlying AT commands.

 The [info](info) package provides utility functions to manipulate the info returned in the responses from the modem.